 Always remove any covering as soon as you can to avoid causing sweating, which could also damage the cast.

-Even if the plaster cast makes your skin feel very itchy, don't poke anything underneath it.
+Even if the plaster cast makes your skin feel very itchy, do not poke anything underneath it.
 This could cause a nasty sore and lead to infection.

 Do not walk on a cast unless you have been told it is safe to do so and have been given a plaster shoe.